MeticulousDataDetective/google-data-analytics-capstone-cyclistic-project/Cyclistic (a bike-share company) Case Study/README.md

-This folder contains the work I completed for the case study regarding a fictional bike-share company called Cyclistic.
+This folder contains my work for a case study — the capstone project of the Google Data Analytics Professional Certification program — focused on a fictional bike-share company called Cyclistic.

 Two PDF files are present; one contains a report featuring the deliverables required for completing the case study, while the other features each of the data visualizations I made in Tableau Public.